 As you refine your stages, make sure that your team has a shared definition of each stage.
 It can help to use a roadmap for this, as it captures the customer journey and establishes a defined sales process for reps.
 Look for a roadmap that covers the following for each stage:

 If you use key insights to modify your pipeline over time, you can more accurately predict revenue moving forward.
 But this data can be difficult to string together if you use disparate systems, manual tools, or a basic system of record for managing your pipeline.
 This means issues are often missed, and you're always at risk for unexpected slippage and losses, especially as market conditions shift.

 Some businesses are instead leveraging more robust tools that provide a single view of pipeline health and buyer engagement signals, so they can easily build accurate forecasts.
 What's more, these systems include warning signals that help teams fix pipeline issues even before they show up on a forecast.
 That means you can proactively tweak and resolve problems before it's too late.

-Make sure you implement the right tools for support.
-An advanced pipeline management solution seamlessly tracks each activity in your sales process and determines how they influence your pipeline and impact attribution.
+Sales leaders today must run a predictable revenue organization that removes pipeline uncertainty for maximum forecast accuracy.
+To do so, you need to implement the right tools for support.
+Advanced sales pipeline management software seamlessly tracks each activity in your sales process and determines how they influence your pipeline and impact attribution.
 That way, you can identify which activities are actually moving the needle in terms of revenue.